‘Nurses SHIFT Change’ Petition Raises Public Health Concerns About Immigration Enforcement

 Similarly, Marion Leary, PhD, MPH, RN, posted that the coalition is: “Calling on nurses and leaders of all professional nursing organizations, nursing regulatory bodies, all local, state, and federal lawmakers … to protect the public from the harm to health, education, and social wellbeing caused by current federal immigration enforcement practices.”

-Leary’s post reiterates the petition’s call for broad support: “We want nurses, nursing students, nursing leaders, healthcare workers, advocates, and allies from across the United States to sign,” she said.
+Leary’s post reflects the coalition’s goals for broad participation, though support varies across the nursing community: “We want nurses, nursing students, nursing leaders, healthcare workers, advocates, and allies from across the United States to sign,” she said.

 Why This Matters to Nurse Practice

 Although nurses often think first in clinical terms, the issues raised by the petition reflect real public health concerns now backed up by experts and policy analysts.
-Many organizations and legal experts are sounding the alarm about how changes in immigration enforcement are affecting access to care and patient trust.
+Some organizations and legal experts have raised concerns about how changes in immigration enforcement are affecting access to care and patient trust.

 For example, the Physicians for Human Rights and National Immigration Law Center guide explains that recent federal policy shifts have removed longstanding guidance that once discouraged immigration enforcement actions in sensitive locations like healthcare facilities — and that this could create fear and avoidance of needed care among patients.